-ESAC courses are repeatable for credit.
+ESAC courses not are repeatable for excepting the ability for students to improve their grade.

 Proper attire is required for participation in activity classes.
 Additionally, certain classes require specialized equipment.

 Activity classes meet for a minimum of 2 hours each week.
 Certain classes involve additional activity time.